kasslent/clc-digital-skills/_lessons/module-5.1.md

 >Try out the above example in the console.
 What do you think the alert message will be?

 ###Objects
-If variables are boxes, objects can be thought of as a box with multiple compartments, like a bentobox!
+If variables are boxes, objects can be thought of as a box with multiple compartments, like a bento box!

 A basic variable only holds one value.